Homeland Security Grants

 The SHSP is the core assistance program that provides funds to build capabilities at the State and local levels and to implement the goals and objectives included in State Homeland Security Strategies and Initiatives in the State Preparedness Report.
 Activities implemented under SHSP must support terrorism preparedness by building or enhancing capabilities that relate to the prevention of, protection from, or response to, and recovery from terrorism in order to be considered eligible.
 However, many capabilities which support terrorism preparedness simultaneously support preparedness for other hazards.
 Major Missouri grant programs under SHSP include:

 Regionalization: Missouri’s Regionalization of Homeland Security program is focused on establishing a common sense, logical governance structure and process to facilitate local, community level engagement in homeland security related decisions.
-Fourteen core disciplines at the county/local level have been identified to create a Regional Homeland Security Oversight Committee (RHSOC) for nine geographic regions throughout the State.
+Fourteen core disciplines at the county/local level have been identified to create a Regional Homeland Security Oversight Committee (RHSOC) for 10 geographic regions throughout the State.
 Each RHSOC is responsible for setting grant funding priorities and strategies for its specific region.
 For more information on the Regionalization program, contact Michelle Branson, Grant Specialist.

 The UASI program focuses on enhancing regional preparedness in major metropolitan areas.
 The UASI program directly supports the National Priority on expanding regional collaboration in the National Preparedness Guidelines and is intended to assist participating jurisdictions in developing integrated regional systems for prevention, protection, response, and recovery.
 Consistent with the 9/11 Act, states are required to ensure that at least 25 percent of UASI appropriated funds are dedicated towards law enforcement terrorism prevention-oriented planning, organization, training, exercise, and equipment activities, including those activities which support the development and operation of fusion centers.
-For more information on the UASI program, contact Joni McCarter, Grant Supervisor.
+For more information on the UASI program, contact Joni McCarter, Grants Program Supervisor.

 The NSGP provides funding support for target hardening activities to nonprofit organizations that are at high risk of terrorist attack.
 This program seeks to integrate nonprofit preparedness activities with broader state and local preparedness efforts.
 Additionally, the program is designed to promote coordination and collaboration in emergency preparedness activities among public and private community representatives, state and local government agencies, and Citizen Corps Councils.
-For more information on the NSGP program, contact Michelle Branson, Grant Monitoring Specialist.
+For more information on the NSGP program, contact Michelle Branson, Grant Specialist.